Sophie Marceau

 Sophie Marceau then and now

-Early in her career, the actress also tried her hand at theater.
+Early in her career, Marceau also explored theater.
 She played Eurydice in the eponymous production by Jean Anouilh and Eliza Doolittle in the play "Pygmalion" by Bernard Shaw.
 For this role, Marceau received the prestigious French theater award "Molière" for "Most Promising Newcomer."
-However, her theatrical experiments ended there, as Sophie drastically changed her life and moved to Poland with film director Andrzej Żuławski.
+However, her stage career ended there when Sophie made a dramatic life change, moving to Poland with film director Andrzej Żuławski.

 Sophie Marceau today